Hybrid Data Sources (JSON + database)

 JSON File Structure

-JSON files should contain an array of objects with consistent structure:
+JSON files must contain an array of objects with a consistent structure:

 [